 Glögg probably has as many recipe variations as Gin and tonic; Swedish recipes call for Aquavit (a distilled spirit flavoured with caraway seeds), Finnish for Vodka, Irish for Irish Whiskey and the US for Bourbon or Brandy.
 And while we can’t decide on our favourite one just now, we recommend all of them!
 Just not at the same time, silly.

-If someone catches you drinking glögg at an unacceptable hour just tell them that it was used as a health potion to cure muscle strains in some point of history.
+If someone catches you drinking glögg at an unacceptable hour just tell them that it was used as a health potion to cure muscle strains at some point in history.
 True story.

 Hogmanay is the Scottish celebration of the New Year that can last for days.
 Believed to be inherited from the Vikings and their celebration of the shortest day but many also believe that because Christmas was banned and therefore not celebrated in Scotland from the end of the 17th century to the 1950s, New Year’s was a good excuse for some Scotch drinking and good food eating.